illumos/ipd/ipd/0012/README.md

 type field, 0xffffffff.
 Since the size includes the size of the header, a zero size cannot appear in a valid header.

 The following miscellaneous data types are provided.
-Those that begin with
-\_\_UNIMPL are currently not implemented for illumos but are included in this list as placeholders to retain binary compatibility with the Solaris interface.
+Some are currently not implemented for illumos but are noted in this list and gaps will be left in the numbering to retain binary compatibility with the Solaris interface.

 * PR\_PATHNAME
 * PR\_SOCKETNAME